Welcome to today's edition of the Rush 24-7 podcast.

 But it can't work beyond winning a few battles.

-As long as he can hold more than 40 senators, he can stop the Senate from voting for uh a change in course.
+As long as he can hold more than 40 senators, he can stop the Senate from voting for a change in course.

-But in the end, September will come and it won't be long.
+But in the end, September will come, and it won't be long.

-Clinton doesn't his voice doesn't sound strong there to me, uh just an observation, but nevertheless, uh he got done in by the filibuster.
+Clinton doesn't, his voice doesn't sound strong there to me, just an observation.

 That's not what did them in.

-They the dirty little secret is that the Democrats had no intention of this thing passing.
+The dirty little secret is that the Democrats had no intention of this thing passing.

 This is all a show, folks.